starchturrets/dendrite-termux-experiment/GUIDE.md

 # Prerequisites

 - An Android Phone (in this case, I used a lava iris88s running Android 8.1.0, kernel version 4.4.95+.
-It had 2 GB RAM, and I ~~expanded its internal storage with a 64 GB SD Card.~~ Termux apparently can't use the SD card storage, so that seems to be pointless.)
+It had 2 GB RAM, and I expanded its internal storage with a 64 GB SD Card.
+(While Termux can't be directly installed onto an SD card, dendrite can be configured to store media files on it, which should help avoid clogging up the internal storage.)
 - A domain you control (I used a freenom domain a friend gifted me ages ago).
 - A router that allows you to do port forwarding.